 When vehicles collide, the ethical thing for drivers to do is to pull over and make sure everyone is safe.
 This is not only common courtesy, but also required by law.

-The Flood Law Firm covers some basic information for hit and run victims.
+The Flood Law Firm covers some basic information for hit and run defense victims.
 If you have been seriously hurt, you may need to consult an attorney for your case.
 The topics covered in this article include the following:

 No matter how careful you are to obey traffic laws, some car crashes happen through no fault of your own.
 Consult our attorneys on how you can achieve recovery in these difficult circumstances.
 We have helped many victims who share the shock and pain you are experiencing now.
 Let us help you get back on your feet—call The Flood Law Firm for a no-cost discussion of your legal rights.